Marzerp/movie_explorer/README.md

 A lot of movies aren’t tied to just one emotion.
 People might feel a mix of excitement, nostalgia, or even sadness from the same film.
 That’s part of what makes movies powerful.
 This project includes those overlaps, based on real opinions from viewers, making recommendations feel more personal and interesting.

 - Simple and Expandable
-The app is built in Python and uses the TMDb API.
+The app is built in Python and uses the TMDB API.
 It’s meant to be easy to use and modify.
 In the future, it could even work with emotion-detection tools or personalized mood profiles.
 ---

 ##  Installation

 ### Requirements
 - Python 3.10
-- A free API key from TMDb (get it by clicking this link  https://www.themoviedb.org/settings/api)
+- A free API key from TMDB (get it by clicking this link  https://www.themoviedb.org/settings/api)

 ### Setup Instructions
 1. **Clone the repository**